GetStream/stream-video-android/README.md

 Once you're familiarized with the SDK, you can rely on the low-level-client and build fully custom UI and behavior based on the state we provide.

 The Android SDK supports both Kotlin and Java, as well as Jetpack Compose and XML for UI.
-We _strongly recommend_ using Kotlin and Jetpack Composem as they provide the most flexibility, customizability and the best developer experience.
+We _strongly recommend_ using Kotlin and Jetpack Compose as they provide the most flexibility, customizability and the best developer experience.

 ### 🔗 Quick Links

 * [Register](getstream.io/video/trial): Create an account and get an API key for Stream Video and (optionally) Stream Chat.
 * [Video Tutorial](https://getstream.io/video/docs/android/basics/tutorial/): Learn what the easiest way to integrate our Video SDK is and how to build a Video app in just a few minutes.
 * [SDK Documentation](https://getstream.io/video/docs/android/): Read through our documentation to learn about different ways of using and customizing the Video SDK.
 * [Chat + Video Template project](https://github.com/GetStream/stream-video-android/tree/main/examples/chat-with-video/chat-with-video-final): Use our template Chat + Video project as a framework for any apps that focus on chat primarily and video second.
-Examples of apps are Messenger, WhatsApp, Telegram, Viber and more.
+Examples of apps are Messenger, WhatsApp, Telegram and more.
 * Video + Chat Template project: Use our template Video + Chat project as an alternate framework, where your app focuses primarily on Video, with secondary Chat features.
 Examples of apps are Zoom, Google Meet and similar.
-* API Docs: All of our code has well maintained documentation which is published using Dokka.
+* API Docs: All of our code has well maintained documentation which is published using `Dokka`.
 * [Video Team Planning project](https://github.com/orgs/GetStream/projects/15): All of our sprint planning, feature requests, backlog, blocker and in progress items are visible in our GitHub project.

 ## 🗺️ Overview & Documentation 📚